cwarecsiro/tomsstuff/README.md

 **Use**
 representativeness_config sets up a job (.sh) script to send to slurm on the hpc.
 You can optionally be on a windows machine, and it will - as long as you have putty
 insalled - send the shell script to the hpc to run (pearcey only presently).

+If you set dry_run to TRUE, the shell script will be created by not submitted.
+You can fiddle with this, and submit directly from an hpc terminal, or use the
+representativeness_run function.